PodcastsSportsThe Top Order Cricket Podcast

 • The Top Order Cricket Podcast

-In this episode of the show, Binksy and Stu look back at Day 2 of the 2026 Men’s T20 World Cup, which featured three games: New Zealand v Afghanistan, England v Nepal and Sri Lanka v Ireland.
+In this episode of the show, Binksy and Stu look back at Day 21 of the ICC Men's T20 World Cup, which was a crucial day for Group 2 in the Super 8s, as the Black Caps of New Zealand took on England in Colombo.

 We'll be back in your feed again tomorrow with the next instalment of our T20 World Cup coverage.
 Until then please take the time to give us a like, follow, share or subscribe on all our channels (@toporderpod on Twitter & Facebook, and @thetoporderpodcast on Instagram & YouTube) and a (5-Star!) review at your favourite podcast provider, or tell a friend to download.
 It really helps others find the show and is the best thing you can do to support us.
 You can also find all our written content, including our Hall of Fame series, at our website.